 Which companies use leaflets and pamphlets?

-Companies of all sizes use leaflets or pamphlets.
+Companies of all sizes can use leaflets or pamphlets.

-Local tradesmen, self-employed individuals and small businesses run modest targeted campaigns of 5,000 – 50,000 leaflets or pamphlets regularly.
+Local tradesmen, self-employed individuals and small businesses often run modest targeted campaigns of 5,000 – 50,000 leaflets or pamphlets.

-In a place like London, large multinational corporations and chains run large campaigns of 250,000+ leaflets every week.
+In a place like London, large multinational corporations and chains run large campaigns of 100,000+ leaflets.

 Companies across many industries use pamphlets.
 The most common types of businesses include